Defining “payroll costs” for BlueVine

 - Compensation of employees whose principal place of residence is outside of the U.S

 - Any compensation paid to an employee that exceeds an annual salary of $100,000 (as prorated during the payment period or payment obligation period)

 - Payments made to independent contractors

 - Federal taxes imposed or withheld (including under chapters 21 (FICA), 22 (Railroad Retirement Act), and 24 (employee withholdings) of the IRS code

 - Qualified sick and family leave for which a credit is allowed under sections 7001 and 7003 of the Families First Coronavirus Response Act

 How to calculate PPP payroll costs by business entity type

 Determine whether your business classifies as a regular, seasonal, new business, sole proprietorship, or other business with a unique payroll period.
 Use the timeframe recommended below to calculate your monthly average payroll costs.

 - U.S. Small Businesses: The applicable period for an established small business is (1) calendar year 2019 or (2) calendar year 2020.
 If your business is not self-employed, you may also use the prior 12 months

-- Seasonal Businesses: The applicable period for a seasonal business that only operates during certain parts of the year is any 12-week period, at the applicant’s discretion, between Feb 15, 2019, and February 15, 2020 (3 months)
+- Seasonal Employers: The applicable period for a seasonal employer that only operates during certain parts of the year is any 12-week period, at the applicant’s discretion, between Feb 15, 2019, and Feb 15, 2020 (3 months)

-- Not an Employer: The income for sole-proprietors is reported on your Schedule C (line 31).
-If you have filed a Schedule C and 944 forms, add line 31 from Schedule C to lines 1 and 2 from the 944 form.
-The applicable period is a full 2019 calendar year unless you are a seasonal business or new business
+- Not an Employer: The applicable period is a full 2019 calendar year unless you are a seasonal employer or new business.
+The income for sole-proprietors is reported on your Schedule C (line 31).
+If you have filed a Schedule C and 944 forms, add line 31 from Schedule C to lines 1 and 2 from the 944 form

 Totaling average payroll costs

 Add all of your eligible payroll costs together over your applicable period and divide them by the applicable period.
 Of note, BlueVine will do this for you in your PPP application based on your inputs.

 Tip: Remember to exclude non-eligible payroll costs including employees earning over $100,000 and non-U.S. employees.